oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/run-demo/run-demo.md

     The flow ran successfully if it is displayed with a green line.

-4. In the Activity Steam window, click on the different **Message** links to review the flow of request and response messages.
+4. In the *Activity Stream* window, click on the Messages which has **View Payload** icon to review the request and response messages of each and every activity.

 5. Click on the **Activity Stream** again to close the activity stream.